<img height="1" width="1" src="https://www.facebook.com/tr?id=1214483435298340&amp;ev=PageView &amp;noscript=1">

 When sorting your tasks into their proper importance versus urgency category, you will find that even within the same project, different tasks may take on different levels of urgency and importance.
 You might also find that you have time conflicts where you are forced to decide between tasks that seem on the surface to be equally important or urgent.

-That’s where tools such as CaseFleet’s Legal Calendar can help you take control of your time at work by anticipating scheduling conflicts, tracking important deadlines, and comparing cases side-by-side.
-The legal calendar allows you to get a visual overview of your schedule well into future so that you can plan ahead and ensure that you have enough time to allocate to each case.
+That’s where tools such as Casefleet’s Task Management feature can help you take control of your time at work by tracking important deadlines well into the future so that you can plan ahead and ensure that you have enough time to allocate to each case.

 • Schedule all aspects of a case.
 You can schedule well in advance all aspects of a case.
-For example, you can create an event in your CaseFleet legal calendar for the discovery period of a case, including both a beginning and end date.
+For example, you can create a task Casefleet for discovery deadlines, meetings, assignments, and more.

-• Memos.
-CaseFleet’s memo section allows you to make notes about what is happening with a specific task or event.
+• Task comments.
+Casefleet’s task comments section allows you to make notes and track conversations about what is happening with a specific task.
 For example, if you want to make a note that another attorney in your office has offered to help with this part of the case, the memo section is a good place to drop that note.

 Set Boundaries